 We hope this article helped you better understand short-term life insurance coverage and its pros and cons.
 It’s an option that should be used only in rare and difficult situations.
 But if you’re thinking about this as a choice for the future – our advice is to skip it, because as you saw it, it can’t be beneficial in the long run.

-Our investment advice is always to go for a permanent policy, precisely a Whole life policy.
+Our advice is always to go for a permanent policy, precisely a Whole life policy.
 With just one tool, you get life-long coverage while also having an investment vehicle.